shanyuliang/feech/README.md

 ## Command to publish the package

 Use `dart pub publish` to fetch new packages.
+Before that, make sure you have push the code to the main branch.

 ## How to generate the generated classes